silvestv/TestTechniqueDougs/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 # TestTechniqueDougs

+# To run front via ng serve

-test technique angular 13
+Test technique angular 13

+Prérequis node & npm last version & angular 13

 Run npm start on backend project before serving front-end

-Run ng serve --open on frontend directory to launch the UI
+Run npm install then ng serve --open on frontend directory to launch the UI

+# To run front via http-server (build)
 otherwise you can serve the builded front projet with http-server

+Run npm start on backend project before serving front-end

 --> npm install -g http-server